 They offer a wide range of domain name extensions and provide an easy-to-use interface for registering your domain.

 If you’re searching for a trustworthy brand, BlueHost is a great choice and another popular web host from which to purchase and register your domain.

-Their low-cost beginner plans make them a popular choice for anyone looking to register a domain name.
+Their low-cost beginner plans make them a popular choice for anyone looking to register their domain name.

 Hostgator offers a wide variety of domain name extensions and has competitive prices.

-LaunchPad allows you to register a domain name directly at hostgator.com/domains or via the Customer Portal.
+LaunchPad allows you to register your domain name directly at hostgator.com/domains or via the Customer Portal.

 They provide a reasonably good hosting service and 24/7 customer support.